Navigating health reform

 Variations by health care sub-industry

-The new revenue recognition model will have an impact across the health care industry, from hospitals to continuing care retirement communities (CCRCs).
+The new revenue recognition model will have an impact across the health care industry, from hospitals to life care Communities.
 Each health care sub-industry will have challenges unique to their field.

 Third-party payor settlements